 - Higher trading fees, ETFs in particular

 The TD Direct Investing online discount brokerage is amongst the most popular of Canada’s online discount brokerages.
-TD has consistently been on the forefront over the last decade as investors have moved from expensive “full service brokers”, to the much cheaper discount broker model that we see today.
+TD has consistently been on the forefront over the last decade as investors have moved away from expensive “full service brokers”, to the much cheaper discount broker model that we see today.

-As one of Canada’s largest companies and a brand name that extends outside of Canada’s border, it is no surprise that TD’s online trading platforms are amongst the most popular in the country.
-Our in-depth TD Direct Investing review to learn more about their trading fees, accounts, and the different broker platforms that exist under the broader TD umbrella.
+As one of Canada’s largest companies and a strong global competitor, it is no surprise that TD’s online trading platforms are amongst the most popular in Canada.
+Find out why in our in-depth TD Direct Investing review and learn more about their trading fees, accounts, and the different broker platforms that exist under the broader TD umbrella.